inkVerb/VIP/401-shell/Lesson-05.md

 *"Constants" are, basically, variables that can't change (oxymoron, but you get the idea)*

+*Generally, only/always use ALL CAPS for naming a "constant" so other Shell coders understand you*

 #### 1. You can't change a `readonly` variable's value

-*Edit this script to see the short version*
+*Edit this script*

 | **26** : `gedit variable-readonly-1`